Pulse nightclub shooting: Future of Pulse

 On September 14, 2016, the City of Orlando announced it would pay $4,518 to erect a new fence around the Pulse nightclub on September 19.
 The fence would feature a commemorative screen-wrap with local artwork that would serve as a memorial to the victims and survivors of the shooting.
 It will also be smaller than the nightclub's previous fence, in order to allow for more efficient navigation by passers-by.
+In November, the City of Orlando announced its plans to purchase the Pulse nightclub and turn the site into a memorial for the victims and survivors of the shooting.